 * Plan F and Plan C are not available to Medicare beneficiaries who became eligible for Medicare on or after January 1, 2020.
 If you became eligible for Medicare before 2020, you may still be able to enroll in Plan F or Plan C as long as they are available in your area.+ Read more

 You may consider the popularity of a Medigap plan as you compare quotes.
 More popular plans may sometimes feature lower premiums than less popular types of plans with a similar level of benefits.

-- In 2018, 53% of Medicare Supplement beneficiaries were enrolled in Plan F.
+- 41% of Medicare Supplement beneficiaries are enrolled in Plan F.

 - The third most popular plan is Plan N, with 10% of all Medigap enrollment.1